vitejs/vite/docs/config/build-options.md

 In this case, you need to set `build.cssTarget` to `chrome61` to prevent vite from transform `rgba()` colors into `#RGBA` hexadecimal notations.

 ::: info
 Please note that currently `build.cssTarget` is intended to be recognized only by Esbuild.
-When the CSS minifier in your project is set to 'lightningcss' in `build.cssMinify`, then `build.cssTarget` is no longer effective anymore and you must write targets in `css.lightningcss.targets`.
+When the CSS minifier in your project is set to 'lightningcss' in `build.cssMinify`, then `build.cssTarget` is no longer effective and you must write targets in `css.lightningcss.targets`.
 [Reference](https://github.com/vitejs/vite/issues/17900).
 :::

 ## build.cssMinify